corentinaltepe/nlog.loki/README.md

 - `smallestSize`: supported by .NET 6 or greater only.
 The compression operation should create output as small as possible, even if the operation takes a longer time to complete.

 `label` elements can be used to enrich messages with additional [labels](https://grafana.com/docs/loki/latest/design-documents/labels/). `label/@layout` support usual NLog layout renderers.

+`proxyUrl` - URL to the proxy server to use.
+Must include protocol (http|https) and port.
+If not specified, then no proxy is used (default `null`).

+`proxyUser` - username to use for authentication with proxy.

+`proxyPassword` - password to use for authentication with proxy.

 ### Async Target
 `NLog.Loki` is an [async target](https://github.com/NLog/NLog/wiki/How-to-write-a-custom-async-target#asynctasktarget-features).
 You should **not** wrap it in an [AsyncWrapper target](https://github.com/NLog/NLog/wiki/AsyncWrapper-target).
 The following configuration options are supported.
 Make sure to adjust them to the expected throughput and criticality of your application's logs, especially the batch size, retry count and task delay.